kevinbache/chillpill/README.md

 Summary
 -------
-Overall, `PameterSet`s offer (Hyper)Parameter objects which are powerful but still as simple to use as it is possible to be in python.
+Overall, `ParameterSet`s offer (Hyper)Parameter objects which are powerful but still as simple to use as it is possible to be in python.

 Authors